 To qualify for the Broadcom MASTERS, students must place within the top 10% in a SSP-affiliated science fair.
 Nominees then enter the competition by completing an application explaining their science project and demonstrating their use of STEM principles.

-300 Semifinalists are honored and 30 Finalists are invited to spend a week showcasing their research projects and competing as teams in hands-on STEM activities.
-The top winner is awarded the $25,000 Samueli Foundation Prize
+After submitting the online application, 300 semifinalists are selected and 30 finalists present their research projects and compete in team hands-on STEM challenges to demonstrate their skills in critical thinking, collaboration, communication and creativity.
+The top winner is awarded the $25,000 Samueli Foundation Prize.

 In 2014, Holly Jackson, 14, of San Jose, California won the $25,000 Samueli Foundation Prize for overall STEM excellence, mastery of STEM principles during the weeklong competition, and her project on the strength and best application of stiches in sewing.